 When did you first know that you wanted to pursue science as a career?

 I decided I wanted to be a scientist while I was in college.
 I really enjoyed the university atmosphere and thought doing research at a university would be a great way to continue to benefit from it.

 What do you like most about your research?

-I have worked in a lot of different places that have great scientists doing really great science.
+I have worked in a lot of different places that have great scientists doing great science.
 What I like most about EPA is the teamwork and the potential impact of our research.
-I work with many talented and dedicated scientists with different areas of expertise and whenever I have a problem, I know I can always find a colleague to help me.
+At EPA, I work with many talented and dedicated scientists with different areas of expertise and whenever I have a problem, I know I can always find a colleague to help me.

 If you were not a scientist, what would you be doing?